gitxandert/rnbo-test/README.md

 To use, you must first have already installed node.js.
-Clone this repo into a local directory, cd into that direcotry, then run from terminal or bash with the command "npx http-server".
+Clone this repo into a local directory, cd into that directory, then run from terminal or bash with the command "npx http-server".